jguegant/tech.blog/content/C++/meta-crush-saga.md

     > moves: 27
     )"

-The game-play of this Match-3 is not so interesting in itself, but what about the architecture running all of this?
+The game-play of this specific Match-3 is not so interesting in itself, but what about the architecture running all of this?
 To understand it, I will try to explain each part of the life cycle of this **compile-time** game in term of code.

 ### Injecting the game state:
 <img width=50% height=50% src="{filename}/images/injecting-game-state.png"/>